jmurrah/discord-bouncer/README.md

 ## Technologies Utilized
 The entire infrastructure of this Discord Bot is cloud-based, leveraging the complimentary tiers of Make.com and Google Cloud.
 This ensures continuous, cost-effective operation of the bot.

-The specific tools employed include:
+The specific tools used include:
 - Google e2-micro Compute Instance
 - Google Firestore
 - Google Secrets Manager